ashfaq1701/fast-mixer/README.md

 * Record audio from device's primary microphone or input device attached to the device.
 * While recording, it shows a visualizer and timer to visualize the record operation.
 * There is a feature called `Live Playback`, which can be enabled only if wired headphones are connected.
 This will relay what the user is recording to the connected headphone in real time.
 The checkbox to enable live playback will be enabled if wired headphones are connected to the device.
 * There is a feature called `Mixing Play`.
 This will play the audios loaded into the app in the mixing screen, while recording.
 This will make it easy to load a track into the app and then sing with the track.
-To avoid echo, user should use headphone while using the `Mixing Play feature`.
+To avoid echo, user should use headphone while using the `Mixing Play` feature.
 * The recorded audio can be played from the recording screen and can be seeked using the seekbar in the recording screen.
 * From recording screen user can play the recorded sound along with the other sounds loaded into the mixing screen.
 This can be done using `Play Mixed` button.
 * Recording is incremental.
 User can pause and record again. `Mixing Play` will always align with the current recording position.